 Advice: Own the envelope.
 Before the perimeter fixtures plans are finalized, carve out a foot or two where vertical architectural elements can bring aspects of a brand down to customers, so they can literally engage with the brand.
 Besides just a Starbucks shop in the coffee aisle, introduce highlighted zones within the aisle that describe special services, categories, and brands.

-This is Lesson Five of “Lessons Grocers Can Learn From Department Stores.”
+This is Lesson Four of “Lessons Grocers Can Learn From Department Stores.”
 Make sure to check out Lessons One, Two, and Three if you haven’t already.

 Great lighting is the best way to catch shoppers’ attention and sell more product.
 The best approach is a layered one.
 Start with functional lighting that ensures shoppers can clearly read labels and employees can perform their jobs.
 Then add more lighting to spotlight key messaging, displays, and architecture.

 Grocery: In most grocery stores, high-bay lights placed at standard 16-foot intervals and long runs of continuous strip lights provide basic illumination with no differentiation.
 Sometimes, track lighting highlights produce bins while functional can lights are installed above service counters.